Friday, November 1, 2013

 like a rollicking circus.

-He enjoyed them lounging in the midday heat,
+He enjoyed them lounging

-their ripe bellies a medley of Buddhas
+their ripe bellies basking

-praying to the California sun.
+in the California sun.

 Pups tossed a beach ball